(Standing not in shadows … )

-You took us to task, for democracy promises,
+You took us to task for democracy promises,

 Fought injustice, inequality, humanity crimes.

-Citing necessity for change, potential for hope,
+Citing necessity for change, hope’s potential,

-Then, paying the price in tumultuous times.
+Then paying the price, in tumultuous times.

 Yes, your time with us here, oh so short,

-The decision to leave us, not made by you.
+A decision to leave us, not made by you.